(for veterinary information only)

 HOW THIS MEDICATION IS USED

-To assist in the treatment of canine parvovirus infection, oseltamivir is given orally twice a day for 5 days.
+To assist in the treatment of canine parvovirus infection, oseltamivir is typically given orally twice a day for approximately 5 days.
 The medication should be obtained as soon as the parvovirus diagnosis is confirmed.
-If a puppy has been exposed to canine parvovirus but is not ill often the clinical disease can be circumvented by giving a course of oseltamivir.
+If a puppy has been exposed to canine parvovirus but is not ill it may be possible to circumvent the clinical disease by giving a course of oseltamivir.
 Usually an oral suspension is compounded or the human product is given.

 In recent years, canine influenza infection Canine influenza infection has become an important infectious disease of dogs in the U.S. At the present time, oseltamivir use has been discouraged for this infection for two reasons.
 First, canine influenza infection is not readily detectable early enough in its course to be vulnerable to oseltamivir.
 Second, oseltamivir is considered part of the first line of defense in human influenza pandemic and overuse or inappropriate use could create influenza drug resistance, potentially leading to human influenza death.
 Oseltamivir is not approved for use in animals.